Cost of Owning a Somali Cat

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Renal Amyloidosis screening, PRA screening, Dental Disease screening

 Somalis should receive breed-specific screening for renal amyloidosis starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+The earlier you know, the more you can do about it.

 Cost of Somali Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Somali ownership:
+These ranges reflect national averages for Somali ownership.

 More Somali Guides

-Find more specific guidance for Somali health and care:
+Find more specific guidance for Somali health and care.

 Questions Owners Ask

-What are the most important considerations for somali cat cost of ownership?
+What are the most important considerations for somali cat?